desmap/ale-sensible/README.md

 ```
 ...in your .vimrc/init.vim, run `:PlugInstall`.

-### Remove redundant plugins
+### Remove redundant plugins and autocompletes
 If you have already a line with `'w0rp/ale'`, remove this line.
-Also remove all your autocomplete plugins, ALE brings a great one along which you use with `<Tab>` in Insert Mode.
+Also remove all your autocomplete plugins, ALE brings a great one along which is mapped to `<Tab>` in Insert Mode.
 If you want to use another autocomplete just keep the `<Tab>` remapping to that other one in your config.
-Why it might make sense to use ALE's autocomplete: It's built in, great and well maintained, why install something twice?
+Why it might make sense to use ALE's autocomplete: It's built in, uses the same core and well maintained, why install something twice?
 Supertab doesn't seem to be maintained anymore, YouCompleteMe and Deoplete need further dependencies and are much heavier.

 ### Install linter/fixer engines
 Install your desired linter/fixer engines, e.g. Prettier and Standard JS (don't mix local and global installs) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard JS, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 FYI, a linter warns, a fixer fixes.
 This should be enough for a quick start.
 Further options/commands => `:help ale` but remember, you should rather be coding than reading a linter's help file.
 Life is too short and coding is more fun. 😉